Pelé: Birth of a Legend

-Pelé: Birth of a Legend is an American biographical film about the early life of Brazilian footballer Pelé and his journey with Brazil to win the 1958 FIFA World Cup.
+Pelé: Birth of a Legend is a 2016 American biographical film about the early life of Brazilian footballer Pelé and his journey with Brazil to win the 1958 FIFA World Cup.
 The film was directed and written by Jeff Zimbalist and Michael Zimbalist, starring Kevin de Paula, Vincent D'Onofrio, Rodrigo Santoro, Diego Boneta, with Colm Meaney, and a cameo of Pelé himself.
 The film focuses on the relationship between the character Pelé and his father.
 Filming took place in Rio de Janeiro between September 2013 late 2014.

 The film was released to a negative critical response, with film critics pointing out flaws in the narrative, criticising the lack of depth.

 Plot

+In the year 1950, on the occasion of Football World Cup, some Brazilians along with former footballer Dondinho (Original: João Ramos do Nascimento, Actor: Seu Jorge) were listening to the commentary of the football match on radio but Brazil lost that match left everyone with tears.
+A slum kid Dico (Actor: Leonardo Lima Carvalho), the son of Dondinho, was also witnessing that defeat over that radio and promised his father that one day, under his tutelage, Brazil will win the FIFA World Cup title.

+One day Dico, along with his mother, was immaculating a house where his mother (Original: Celeste Arantes, Actress: Mariana Nunes) was appointed for cleaning.
+A group of boys, discussing about an upcoming football tournament, entered into the room and noticed Dico, claiming himself to play like Pelé (mispronounced the name of his favorite player, goalkeeper Bilé of CR Vasco da Gama).
+All boys poked fun at him and teased him with name Pelé.